Rabeprazole (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take atazanavir (Reyataz®) with this medicine, unless your doctor says it is okay.
+- Do not take atazanavir with this medicine, unless your doctor says it is okay.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver problems, osteoporosis, or a history of low magnesium levels in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems or osteoporosis.

 - This medicine may increase your risk of broken bones in the hip, wrist, or spine.
-This is more likely if you are older than 50, if you take this medicine more than once a day, or if you use it for 1 year or longer.
+This is more likely if you take this medicine more than once a day, or if you use it for 1 year or longer.

 Possible Side Effects While Using This Medicine